Articles and Updates

 Industry Conversations: OIC Instructor Mat Cashman x Cboe x Tradier

-In a recent three-part video series filmed on the trading floor of Cboe, OIC instructor Mat Cashman
+In a recent three-part video series filmed on the trading floor of Cboe, OIC instructor Mat Cashman joined Henry Schwartz of Cboe and Lex Luthringshausen from Tradier to explore one of the most discussed topics in today's options landscape—zero days to expiration (0DTE) options.

 October 2025 | OIC News